-So you’re on your way to entrepreneurship in Germany and would like to open a business account?
-To demystify the bank opening process, we’ve compared the top providers of corporate accounts (Geschäftskonto) for you and answered some frequently asked questions.
+Starting a business in Germany and need to open a business account?
+To demystify the bank opening process, we’ve compared the top providers of business bank accounts for you and answered some frequently asked questions.
 In this article, you can find out what documents you need, who needs to be present to open an account and what services are important for business accounts.

 What exactly is a business account?

 A business or corporate bank account is an account that you open independently of your private bank account when you start a business.
 A company’s transactions take place in this account.
-If required by your chosen legal form, you also pay your share capital (Stammkapital) into the business account.
-You can open a business account at a bank with a branch network (branch bank) or at a direct bank (a purely digital bank that has no public offices).
+Depending on your company’s legal form, you may be required to pay your share capital (Stammkapital) into a business account.
+You can open a business account at a bank with a branch network (branch bank) or at a direct bank (a purely digital bank).

 Who is required to open a business account?

 Corporate accounts are mandatory for capital companies such as the GmbH or UG (German article).
 Sole proprietorships, partnerships and freelancers who can do without special services may not need a company account.
 Special services include participation in direct debit transactions, corporate loans and cheap credit cards, which is why business current accounts can also be significantly more expensive than private accounts.
 However, an additional account can be advantageous for all business matters in order to keep an overview.

 If you are a sole trader or freelancer with comparatively few business transactions, a separate account is not always worthwhile, as it may incur costs.
 However, as soon as your transactions reach a certain volume or you set up as a partnership or corporation, a business account always makes sense, and it may even be mandatory (ie, for corporations).
 This is the only way you can separate your company payments from your private payments and keep track of them.